peteroupc/CBOR/docs/PeterO.BigInteger.md

         System.IComparable,
         System.IEquatable

 An arbitrary-precision integer.
 Instances of this class are immutable, so they are inherently safe for use by multiple threads.
+Multiple instances of this object with the same value are interchangeable, so they should not be compared using the "==" operator (which only checks if each side of the operator is the same instance).

 An arbitrary-precision integer.